ggangwar/Udacity-HA-WebApp-CF/README.md

 # Deploy a high-availability web app using CloudFormation
 In this project, I have deployed web servers for a highly available web app using CloudFormation.
-I have written the code that creates and deploys the infrastructure and application for a demo app from the ground up.
+I have written the code that creates and deploys the infrastructure & application for a demo app from the ground up.
 I began with deploying the networking components, followed by servers, security roles and software.
-I have followed industry following best practices and have used scripting as much as possible.
+I have followed industry's best practices and used scripting as much as possible.
 ## Features

 1. Entire application can be taken down and brought back up using CloudFormation scripts in this repo.